expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 Everything you need to know about contributing to E.Z.M.

 ## New Modules
-Adding new modules is very simple compared to the previous methods, now there are automated methods by which you, the amazing contributor you are, can add them dynamically to an already running E.Z.M. version.
+Adding new modules is very simple now compared to the previous methods.
+Now there are automated methods by which you, the amazing contributor you are, can add them dynamically to an already running E.Z.M. version.
 Firstly, we must define the functions that will be called by the modules.
 Second, we must create a function to add them to our modules list.
 Lastly, we need to load the function that adds them into the modules list into E.Z.M.'s automated system.
 <hr>

 When adding modules, ensure they are things that *should* be Zeus modules.
-If it a system that can work independently from Zeus, make it into its own script, don't incorporate it into E.Z.M.
+If it's a system that can work independently from Zeus, make it into its own script, don't incorporate it into E.Z.M.
 For example, do not add a module that creates a roles system or changes how vehicles perform into E.Z.M., this should be separate from Zeus as it can act independently.

 I would go as far as to say even having earplugs added to E.Z.M. should not be done.
 E.Z.M. should focus on modifying *only* Zeus and their abilities.
 <hr>

-### Adding the function
+### Creating Functions
 Adding the function is very simple.
-Simply define the function you want to call.
+Simply define the function you want to call how you normally would as a global function.
 Our example will simply `systemChat` "Hello World!" and put the type of the object we placed it on.

 Make sure that when you're creating a function that you use a unique prefix!
 The format to follow would be `TAG_MAZ_EZM_fnc_`.
 TAG is replaced with your own function tag, our function will simply be called `MAZ_EZM_fnc_helloWorld`.
 ```sqf